mberger/Deploy-WordPress-on-AWS-with-Terraform/README.md

 5. At the end of this step look after a line which starts with "INFO", you will find the URL of the Wordpress instance.
 6. Open it and set up your WordPress account. :)

+## Enable S3 bucket to store media files

+1. On the left-hand sidebar click on `Plugins` -> `Add New Plugin`
+2. Search on `s3` and look after this `WP Offload Media Lite for Amazon S3, DigitalOcean Spaces, and Google Cloud Storage`
+3. Install
+4. Activate
+5. Under the `Settings` choose `WP Offload Media`
+6. Select `Use Existing Bucket` -> select the bucket: my-wordpress-bucket-somerandomsuffix
+7. Turn Off both: `Block All Public Access` and `Object Ownership`
+8. Turn On: `Remove Local Media`
+9. You can specify the Bucket Path if you want under the `Add Prefix to Bucket Path` like: `media/` and you can turn off the `Add Year & Month to Bucket Path` and `Add Object Version to Bucket Path` if you want
+10. Now go to `Media` -> `Add New Media File` -> select for example an image to upload -> copy the url of the image -> open a new browser tab and paste the url -> if you see your image, then everything is perfect :)

 ## Cleanup

 1. Destroy the infrastructure: